FAQS

 Share on:

-Most popular loan/financing products that a consumer or SME would need would most likely be available here (or coming soon) except for
+Most popular loan or financing products that a consumer or SME would need are available here (or coming soon), except for:

 • Highly standardized products that do not require much comparison.

-Terms like project financing, and supply chain financing, for example, is more of a range of loan products/schemes to serve a particular business need, rather than a loan type itself.
+Terms like project financing and supply chain financing often refer to a range of products or schemes tailored to a business need, rather than a specific loan type.

 Share on: